 The only challenge with email marketing automation is it often requires a little work and planning upfront.
-To help you get started, we’ve compiled a list of 5 automated email ideas you can incorporate into your email marketing strategy that will help grow your business.
+Planning is easier when you have an idea of what you want the end result to look like so to help you get started, we’ve listed some specific examples of automated email campaigns below that are great for beginners.

 In a competitive market, first impressions are everything.
 If someone signs up for your email list, it’s up to you to delight them right away with interesting and helpful content and enticing offers.

-The easiest way to do this is with an engaging welcome email.
-A welcome email should do three things:
+The easiest way to do this is with an engaging automated welcome email series.
+A welcome email series should do three things:

-Setting up a Welcome Email is easy in Constant Contact’s marketing automation platform.
+Setting up a welcome email series is easy in Constant Contact’s online marketing platform.
 Head over to the “Campaigns” tab, hit the “Create” button and select “Email Automation” to get started.

-You can do this right within that “Email Automation” section we talked about.
-This time create an “Autoresponder Series” that will automatically send to new subscribers at the frequency you desire.
+And all of this can be done right within that “Email Automation” section we talked about.
+Simply create an automated email series that will automatically send to new subscribers at the frequency you desire.

 Start collecting birthday information whenever a new subscriber joins your list.
 Then, head back to that handy ‘Email Automation’ section in your Constant Contact account to create an automated email that sends on a subscriber’s birthday or anniversary.

-This is a great opportunity to thank them for their continued support and offer them a special birthday gift — whether it’s a small freebie or helpful guide.
+No matter how much someone cares about your business, it’s natural for them to lose some interest after they’ve been on your email list for a while.
+This is a great opportunity to thank them for their continued support and offer them a special birthday gift — whether it’s a small freebie or a helpful guide.

 Tip: This two-minute video tutorial walks you through how to create an automated Birthday or Anniversary Email.